februarypython/Shannon_Steen/SQL_assignments/login_registration_sql/README.md

 Addtional features included (outside of assignment requirements):
     1. Additional Data fields (mobile, work, other phone numbers, address, city, state, zip)
     2. Once user successfully registered and/or logged in, user is able to update their specific data

+3.1.18 initial commit
+3.7.18 moving files to new directory, updated readme